Sold out. All 4 places filled within 3 days of release.

 What you'll shoot

-• Bay of Fires: lichen-covered granite, turquoise bays, surf motion, texture studies
+• Bay of Fires: lichen-covered granite, turquoise bays, surf motion, long-exposure seascapes, textural detail in the rocks

-• Freycinet: the Hazards at golden hour, coastal lookouts, coves, clean silhouettes
+• Freycinet: The Hazards at golden hour, Wineglass Bay, Sleepy Bay, Honeymoon Bay, coastal coves and silhouettes

-• Long exposures: shutter choices that match swell + wave energy
+• Long exposures: shutter choices matched to swell and wave energy for intentional water motion

 What's included

-• Daily editing sessions (review, workflow, and finishing)
+• Daily editing sessions — review, workflow, and finishing each afternoon

 • 11-video editing bundle post-workshop (value AU$297)

-• Free gear advice (before and after the workshop)
+• Gear advice before and after the workshop (free)

-• Access to discounts on genuine Nikon products plus NiSi / Leofoto
+• Access to discounts on Nikon, NiSi, and Leofoto gear

 Not included